 Railway companies are responsible for making their trains safe – for both the public and their employees.
 How your case will be handled as a passenger is dependent on where and how you sustained your injuries.
 Different rules and laws apply if you were injured by falling luggage, versus standing on the train platform, for instance.

 Additionally, railway workers are equally due a safe work environment.
 However, because trains cross state lines and jurisdictions, workers are protected under the Federal Employer’s Liability Act (FELA).
 While FELA functions similarly to worker’s compensation claims, there is one big difference.
 In cases where railway workers are injured on a train, the injured employee must prove that the railroad company was legally negligent, which caused their injuries.
 In contrast, when injured workers file a worker’s compensation claim, they only have to prove they were injured during their normal line of work.

-The National Transportation Safety Board reports that approximately 40% of all public railroad crossings are not protected by lights and safety gates.
+According to the National Transportation Safety Board, about 40% of all public railroad crossings are not protected by lights and safety gates.
 Unprotected railroad crossings pose a major threat, especially in populated areas where railroad lines cross major roads.
-The risk of a train accident is seven times greater at crossings without gates than at crossings with gates.
-If it can be proven that the rail company was in some way responsible for an accident, such as a failure to obey rail speed limits or failure to replace a faulty crossing gate, there may be legal liability to the injured person.
+In fact, the risk of a train accident is seven times greater at crossings without gates than at crossings with gates.

-In any accident involving injury or death arising out of the operation of a train or other railroad device, legal advice by experienced attorneys is essential.
-The attorneys at the Sinas Dramis Law Firm have the experience you need to protect your rights and get you the compensation you deserve.
-The first step is to understand your rights.
-In this section, we help you to know the law on Train Accident Injuries.
+In any accident involving injury or death arising out of the operation of a train or other railroad device, it is essential that legal advice be sought.
+The Sinas Dramis team of Michigan personal injury attorneys in Lansing and Grand Rapids has the experience you need to protect your rights and get you the compensation you deserve.